 The CCR surface impoundments at BGS will be closed by a combination of CCR removal, consolidation within the CCR surface impoundment limits, and in-place closure with a cap.
 The Ash Seal Pond and Upper Ash Pond will be closed by removing accumulated CCR from the units within the areas identified on Figure 3.
-CCR from the Ash Seal Pond and Upper Ash Pond excavations will be consolidated and capped along with CCR remaining in place within the Main Ash Pond and the Economizer Ash Pond.
+CCR from the Ash Seal Pond and Upper Ash Pond excavations will be consolidated and capped, along with CCR remaining in place within the Main Ash Pond and the Economizer Ash Pond.
+Areas within the Ash Seal Pond where CCR cannot be removed will be capped.
 Areas where CCR will be capped are shown on Figure 3.
 Additional details describing the CCR unit closures are provided below.